 Everything (even us) is made of atoms.
 By about 1800, scientists had discovered about 40 elements (or different types of atom), and knew some of their properties.
-Then scientists started looking for patterns, because that's what scientists do.
+Then scientists started looking for patterns - because that's what scientists do!

 Then came the key person in this story - Russian scientist Dimitri Mendeleev.
 He had two ideas which might seem obvious now, but were revolutionary at the time.

-Second, if the patterns (like the octaves) work better if pairs of elements are swapped round, then swap them.
+Secondly, he said that when the patterns (like the octaves) work better if pairs of elements are swapped round, then swap them.

-The really impressive thing about Mendeleev's idea for the Periodic Table was that the gaps in the table were predictions of new elements to discover.
+The really impressive thing about Mendeleev's idea for the periodic table was that the gaps in the table were predictions of new elements to discover.
 The patterns in the table helped Mendeleev to predict what these elements would be like.
-After the Periodic Table was published, scientists looked for the missing elements.
+After the periodic table was published, scientists looked for the missing elements.
 They all appeared, and had the properties which Mendeleev had predicted.